commontoolsinc/RFC/rfc/sigil.md

   "link@1": {
     // defaults to the entity containing this link source?: URI
-    // HTTP Accept header format, defaults to the type contaning this link accept?: string
+    // HTTP Accept header format, defaults to the type containing this link accept?: string
     // defaults to the space containing this link space?: SpaceDID
-    // defaults to the empty path [] representing `is` of the addressed fact. path?: Array<string|number>
+    // defaults to the empty path [] representing `is` of the addressed fact path?: Array<string|number>
     // defaults to "this"
     overwrite?: "this" | "redirect"